andyatkinson/andyatkinson.github.io/coaching.md

 ## Example Topics from Past Sessions

-Clients often are interested in improved performance and reliability, and might have specific issues in hand when they get in touch.
+Clients are usually interested in improving performance and reliability, and might have a current problematic query or set of issues.

 I also like helping clients build their knowledge and skills gradually.
-We could explore any of the items below.
+Some example topics we might work on are:

-- Learning to collect and read query execution plans
+- Collecting and interpreting query execution plans
 - Designing supportive and helpful indexes for your queries
 - PostgreSQL-specific observability, why and how
 - Improving DevOps practices for database changes